-This data sheet contains target or goal specifications for product development.
-This data sheet contains preliminary data; supplementary data may be published later.
-This data sheet contains final product specifications.
-The data in this specification is extracted from a full data sheet with the same type number and title.
+Data sheet status Objective specification This data sheet contains target or goal specifications for product development.
+Preliminary specification This data sheet contains preliminary data; supplementary data may be published later.
+Product specification This data sheet contains final product specifications.
+Short-form specification The data in this specification is extracted from a full data sheet with the same type number and title.
 For detailed information see the relevant data sheet or data handbook.